Jacques Fath: Fashion house

-The Fath design house closed in 1957, three years after Fath died of leukemia, which he'd been diagnosed with in 1952.
-It was operated in its last days by his widow, who presented her first well-regarded collection for the fashion house in 1955 and who worked with three of her husband's former associates: Catherine Brivet (who previously had worked for Paul Poiret, Jean Patou, Pierre Balmain, Coco Chanel, and Cristóbal Balenciaga); Pierrey Metthey; and Suzanne Renoult (a fabric expert who had worked for Lucien Lelong; Elsa Schiaparelli; and Gaston Worth).
+Fath’s wife Genevieve ran the Fath house after Fath’s 1954 death from leukemia.
+She presented her first well-regarded collection for the fashion house in 1955, and worked with three of her husband's former associates: Catherine Brivet (who previously had worked for Paul Poiret, Jean Patou, Pierre Balmain, Coco Chanel, and Cristóbal Balenciaga); Pierrey Metthey; and Suzanne Renoult (a fabric expert who had worked for Lucien Lelong; Elsa Schiaparelli; and Gaston Worth).
+The haute couture division was closed in 1957.

 After the company's haute couture operations ceased, it went into business producing perfumes, gloves, hosiery, and other accessories.